abrookins/andrewbrookins.com/about.md

 Most of my experience is with Python.
 I [compared mixins in Ruby and Python](https://andrewbrookins.com/technology/mixins-in-python-and-ruby-compared/).
 I've also [explored how Django's StreamingHttpResponse works](https://andrewbrookins.com/django/how-does-djangos-streaminghttpresponse-work-exactly/).

-Lately I've been mulling our industry's ethical dilemmas.
-I wrote about [using the "common good" as an idea around which to center the ethics of software engineering](https://andrewbrookins.com/technology/what-are-we-doing-here-software-engineering/).

 ## iPads